faradayio/cage/README.md

 myapp_migrate_1 exited with code 0
 ```

+You should be able to access your application at http://localhost:3000/.

-Here, you may also notice that since `myapp_migrate_1` is based on the same
+You may also notice that since `myapp_migrate_1` is based on the same
 underlying Git repository as `myapp_web_1`, that it also has a mount of
 `src/rails_hello` in the appropriate location.
 If you change the source on
 your host system, it will automatically show up in both containers.